jordanbethea13/HOTPulse/HOTPulse-LabManual.md

 <br>

 1. **Follow, Adjust, and Ask**
-   - 💡 **NOTE:** The screenshots in the lab manual were taken at an earlier date, please note that the numbers, and dates in the screenshots may not match perfectly to what you see on screen.
-The click path and options will all remain the same.
+   - 💡 **NOTE:** Some of the screenshots in the lab manual were taken at an earlier date, please note that the numbers, and dates in the screenshots may not match perfectly to what you see on your screen.
+The click path and instructions will remain the same.

   - **Follow the Spend Metric**.
         <p align="left">